andrew/ultimate-awesome/README.md

 - [awesome-ffmpeg](https://github.com/awesomelistsio/awesome-ffmpeg) - A curated list of awesome tools, libraries, guides, and resources for FFmpeg, a complete, cross-platform solution to record, convert, and stream audio and video.
 - [awesome-machine-learning](https://github.com/awesomelistsio/awesome-machine-learning) - A curated list of awesome frameworks, libraries, tools, tutorials, datasets, and research papers in machine learning.
 This list covers a wide array of topics, from foundational algorithms to modern techniques in supervised, unsupervised, and reinforcement learning.
 - [awesome-swift](https://github.com/awesomelistsio/awesome-swift) - A curated list of awesome Swift frameworks, libraries, and resources.
-- [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - OAuth2.0 and OpenID from an information security perspective.
+- [awesome-oauth-sec](https://github.com/b1narygl1tch/awesome-oauth-sec) - Awesome OAuth security: OAuth2.0 and OpenID from an information security perspective.
 - [awesome-akash-web-list](https://github.com/balvinder294/awesome-akash-web-list) - A Curated List of Akash.net related websites, tools, and stuff .
 - [Awesome-lists](https://github.com/bbcvc/Awesome-lists) - This is an awesome lists.
 - [awesome-awesome](https://github.com/becauseofAI/awesome-awesome) - An awesome awesomeness for artificial intelligence and computer science.